geoschem/integrated_methane_inversion/docs/source/advanced/running-with-tmux.rst

 Running the IMI with tmux
 =========================

-The IMI can be run with `tmux <https://man7.org/linux/man-pages/man1/tmux.1.html>`_ as an alternative to sbatch.
+The IMI can be run with `tmux <https://man7.org/linux/man-pages/man1/tmux.1.html>`_ as an alternative to `sbatch <https://slurm.schedmd.com/sbatch.html>`_ to submit the job.
 Like sbatch, tmux allows you to run a program on your EC2 instance, disconnect, and then reconnect later to check progress.

 Because of the way the IMI is parallelized, using tmux can grant a small to moderate speed-up.